Children's Readings (Cycle A)

 Joseph was a good carpenter.
 It took a long time to build up his shop and his reputation.
 Now, he could enjoy being a father because he had the time and the money to support his family.

 Mary bore Jesus.
-Joseph, Mary and Jesus moved into the house Joseph build with his brothers and cousins.
+Joseph, Mary and Jesus moved into the house Joseph built with his brothers and cousins.
 As soon as the family unpacked everything, Joseph began to hear news from Jerusalem, the capitol.
 Herod, the mad king, was throwing another fit and someone was going to pay!
 The people who suffered from his fits were usually the poor, like Joseph and his family.

 The night he heard the news, Joseph could not get to sleep.
 He worried and paced up and down.
 "Go to sleep," Mary told him.
 "Okay," Joseph replied.
 "I'll try."